-Ascelia Pharma's key employees are invited to participate in employee option programs.
-If the terms of the programs are met at the time for utilisation, these employees have the right to purchase shares at a pre-determined price.
+Ascelia Pharma's employees are invited to participate in share-based incentive programs.
+If the terms of the programs are met at the time for utilisation, these employees have the right to purchase shares at a pre-determined price (the employee option programmes) and receive matching and performance shares (share saving programme).
 The Group recognises share-based remuneration, which is personnel may receive.
 A personnel cost is recognized, together with a corresponding increase in equity, distributed over the period in which the vesting conditions are met, which is the date on which the relevant employees become fully entitled to the compensation.

 Social security costs attributable to share-based remuneration are expensed in the periods in which the programs are provided.
-The liability for social security costs arising is re-evaluated at each reporting date based on a new calculation of the fees expected to be paid when the options are exercised.
-This means that a new market valuation of the options is made at each balance sheet date, which is the basis for the calculation of the liability for social security charges.
+The liability for social security costs arising is re-evaluated at each reporting date based on a new calculation of the fees expected to be paid when the programmes are utilised.
+This means that a new market valuation of the incentive programmes is made at each balance sheet date, which is the basis for the calculation of the liability for social security charges.
 Refer to note 4 for further details of share based remuneration.